frendsick/torth/docs/types.md

 The 'any' type can be used to indicate that a value can be of any type.

-**Note**: Please use 'any' type cautiously because the compilers type checker cannot check for errors if it is used.
-The 'any' type should only be used in situations when the function should work for any types in the stack.
-For example, 'any' type could be used in a [function](./keywords.md#function) which only modifies the stack state and does not touch on the underlying data.
+**Note**: Please use the 'any' type cautiously because the compiler's type checker cannot check for errors if it is used.
+The 'any' type should only be used in situations when the function should work for any type in the stack.
+For example, the 'any' type could be used in a [function](./keywords.md#function) that only modifies the stack state and does not touch the underlying data.

-**Note**: Type checker does not know the true type of a value after it has been returned by a function returning 'any'.
-You could work around that by [casting](#casting) the value to certain type after it has been returned from the function to ensure the correctness of your program.
+**Note**: The type checker does not know the true type of a value after it has been returned by a function returning 'any'.
+You could work around that by [casting](#casting) the value to a certain type after it has been returned from the function to ensure the correctness of your program.

 #### Examples